jhadida/nxp/docs/expr/adv.md

 Seq( [tok1, tok2, tok3], skip=1 )   # equivalent, but more efficient
 ```

-In a token set `Set`, although marking a token as optional is possible, it should be considered a logical error.
-Indeed, failure to match an optional token would still constribute to the cardinality constraints specified with `min/max`, and would therefore render such constraints meaningless.
+In a token set `Set`, although marking a token as optional is possible, it should not be done.
+This is because failure to match an optional token would still constribute to the cardinality constraints specified with `min/max`, and would therefore render such constraints meaningless.

 ## Token search